 Case Studies in Sport Management is a continually updated searchable library of cases.
-PLEASE NOTE: Institutional subscriptions for Case Studies in Sport Management are not available online.
+PLEASE NOTE: Institutional subscriptions for Case Studies in Sport Management are not available for purchase online.
 To purchase an institutional subscription, please contact Human Kinetics.

-Teaching with the case method allows students to begin to think and act as industry professionals in roles similar to what they someday aspire to fill.
+Teaching with the case method allows students to begin to think and act as industry professionals in roles similar to what they aspire to fill.
 Using CSSM, instructors can provide an action-oriented teaching and learning environment, allowing students to develop and enhance skills such as critical thinking, strategic decision making, creativity, teamwork, and leadership.
 Researchers and practitioners in sport management and business can also use CSSM to obtain real-world information to assist training, improve their own roles, and enact better systems in their careers.

 Cases by Topic